 - Explore the benefits of easy-to-use technology tools to augment hybrid courses

 - Apply pedagogical models such as Blooms Taxonomy and ADDIE to course design

 - Utilize tools available such as Google Docs, YouTube Capture, Blackboard Tests

 - Incorporate pre-built publisher content from Wiley, Pearson, McGraw-Hill, etc

 - Integrate communication and collaborative tools such as wikis, blogs, discussion boards, and journals

 - Flipping the classroom: What it means and how to find opportunities to do it

-- Multi-media: Development and deployment as well as identifying relevant content on the web
+- Multi-media: Development, editing, and publication as well as identifying relevant content on the web

 - Online collaboration: Dissecting your syllabus to find opportunities

 - Publisher content: Taking advantage of pre-built materials